 Banana simply is a great snack for folks with acid reflux.
 Its carb content can soothe the stomach, and it can be eaten on its own without much preparation.

 Like ginger, this herb has been used to treat digestive conditions for thousands of years.
 It works to neutralize acids in the stomach and hence prevent heartburn.
 Try using fresh parsley if possible.

-Don't overeat: Big meals stress your stomach with a larger workload, and hence require more acid to digest.
+1. Eat small, frequent meals instead of three big meals a day.
+Eating small amounts of food each time creates less of a workload for the stomach and therefore requires less acid secretion for digestion.
+In other words, don’t overeat.
+Big meals stress your stomach with a larger workload, and hence require more acid to digest.
 Eat small, frequent meals if possible.

 - Pop an extra pillow: Try elevating the head of your bed six to eight inches when lying down.

 9. Take a walk.
 Try taking a walk after a major meal.
 Maintain an upright position during and at least 45 minutes after eating.

 10. Lose extra weight if you’re overweight.
 A 2006 study published in the New England Journal of Medicine found that overweight people with BMI between 25 and 30 were twice likely to develop acid reflux.
 People who were obese with BMI over 30 had triple the risk of developing acid reflux!